If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘No, Ron.
 That’s not it.’
 Hermione crossed her arms.
 ‘There’s something wrong with Harry.
 He spends all his time by himself.
 He avoids touching people wherever he can, he grimaces every time anyone raises their voice.
 Something must have happened at the World Cup.’

-So it’s not about me, at least.
+So it’s not about me.
 Fleur edged a little closer.
 Still, they’re not very smart if they think Harry Potter developed behaviour like this over one summer.
 She pressed her lips into a thin line and sighed.
 It takes years to hurt someone that much.
 Years, betrayed trust, failed hope, and fickle friends.

 ‘Maybe it’s a love potion.’
 Ron screwed his face up.
 ‘Or some kind of loyalty potion?’

 Hermione covered her face with her hands.
-‘There’s no such thing as a loyalty potion.
-Love potions require a close relationship to work, too.
-They inspire strong feelings when the dosed person thinks about whomever gave them the potion, but something has to be there already.’
+‘There’s no such thing as a loyalty potion and love potions require a close relationship to work.
+They inspire strong feelings when the dosed person thinks about whoever gave them the potion, but something has to be there already.’

 ‘So that’s a no to both?’

 ‘It could be a love potion,’ Hermione said.
-‘But that Bulgarian veela has no close relationship, his family have no magic, and we were there all the rest of the time.’
+‘But that Bulgarian veela has no close relationship, his family has no magic, and we were there all the rest of the time.’

 Ron shrugged.
 ‘I dunno, then.
 I reckon he used his cloak to enter, if he did, but I’m not sure about anything else.’

-Ron grimaced, reached out, and patted her on the shoulder.
+Ron grimaced, reaching out and pattinh her on the shoulder.
 ‘I’m sure he’ll come around, yeah.
 I mean, you broke his wand, Hermione.
 I’d be bloody pissed with you and Harry was way more fond of his wand than I’m fond of my new one.
 It’s gonna take a while, isn’t it?’

 ‘I suppose,’ Hermione whispered.
 ‘I just — I wanted — I forgot — I think sometimes I’m a bit too used to being right, Ron.
 I don’t even consider being wrong until it’s too late.’

 You have better friends than I did, Harry Potter.
 A strange, soft hollow feel seized Fleur’s heart.
-But it seems they don’t understand you any better than mine did me.
+But it seems they don’t understand you any better than mine did me in the end.
 She squashed the feeling and straightened up.
 He’s like me.
 He’ll be fine.
 People like us always win.
 Always.

 Hermione sat up.
 ‘I’m just worried.
 He’s going on a date with Katie Bell.
 She doesn’t like me very much, so that’s not going to help.
 He’ll find someone else, someone better at being his friend than me, and I’ll never get another chance!’

 Fleur picked her way back through the shelves.
 If he’s smart, he’ll try, but there aren’t many people like us.
 She paused, caught by a faint flare of temptation.
 Maybe I could talk to him?
 He has nobody and Gabby’s far away.

-She hastened to the nearest bathroom, slammed it shut, locked it, then shoved the plug in the sink and wrenched the taps open.
+She hastened to the nearest bathroom, slammed it shut and locked it, shoving the plug in the sink and wrenching the taps open.
 The water swirled and splashed, creeping up the white ceramic.

 Fleur opened the egg and plunged it into the sink.
 The shriek shifted into gentle singing.
-She swept her silver hair over her right shoulder and dipped her left ear into the water.
+She swept her silver hair over her right shoulder, dipping her left ear into the water.

 ‘Come seek us where our voices sound.
 We cannot sing above the ground.
 And while you’re searching ponder this; we’ve taken what you’ll sorely miss.
 An hour long you’ll have to look, and to recover what we took, but past an hour, the prospect’s black.
 Too late, it’s gone, it won’t come back.’